AI Agents for Small Business: Costs, Use Cases & ROI 2026

 The problem: New inquiries come in at all hours.
 By the time you respond the next morning, the lead has contacted your competitor.

-What you need: CRM or spreadsheet (Airtable works well for this), AI model, messaging channel, notification system.
+What you need: CRM or spreadsheet (Airtable works well for this), an AI model, a messaging channel, and a notification system.

 Typical cost: $10-30/month in API fees.